SQL

 User segments

-segmentvalues field in the user card (the 'Users' table) contains information about the current user segment with a true/false value.
+segmentvalues field in the user card (the Users table) contains information about the current user segment with a true/false value.
 In event tables there is also a segmentvalues field which contains segment values at the time of the user performing it.
-A special data type has been created for segments that is converted to an array of segment names while being displayed.
-Usage example:

 SELECT devtodevid, segmentvalues, segmentvalues->'example'